There is a camera. It is necessary to measure its sensitivity.

 If the camera allows mounting only mini-lenses (M12), mount a mini-lens with known aperture (F2.0).

-3. Direct the camera on the test chart, in the camera field-of-view place the luxmeter sensor.
+3. Direct on the test chart, in the camera field-of-view place the luxmeter sensor.

 4. Defocus.the image slightly to blur possible unevenness on the chart.